Key messages

 Australia |

-Table 1.10.2: Total patients with kidney failure receiving replacement therapy, by Indigenous status and treatment, as at 31 December 2017
+Table 1.10-2: Total patients with kidney failure receiving replacement therapy, by Indigenous status and treatment, 31 December 2021

 Treatment |